Ankithv007/Docker/Docker Volumes and Bind Mounts/README.md

 ### Why Use Bind Mounts?
 - Live code updates: Perfect for development.
 If you edit a file on your computer, it automatically updates inside the container.
 - No need to rebuild: You don’t need to rebuild your Docker image every time you make a code change.
 The changes reflect instantly in the container
+- it help to reduce the voulme in container it only increse the volume in host level not in container why because it share the volume between host anything increses it increses in host

 ### A bind mount is a way to "link" a folder from your computer to a folder inside a Docker container, allowing both to use the same files.